ECCC-ASTD-MRD/librmn/src/fst/README.md

     logical,    intent(in), optional :: ip1_all, ip2_all, ip3_all !< Whether we want to match any IP encoding
     type(fst_query) :: query
 end function new_query

+!> Search a file with given criteria and read the first record that matches these criteria.
+!> Search through linked files, if any.
+!> Return .true. if we found a record, .false. if not or if error function read(this, record,                                                                                     &
+        dateo, datev, datyp, dasiz, npak, ni, nj, nk,                                                           & deet, npas, ip1, ip2, ip3, ig1, ig2, ig3, ig4, typvar, grtyp, nomvar, etiket, metadata,                 &
+        ip1_all, ip2_all, ip3_all) result(found)
+    implicit none
+    class(fst_file), intent(inout) :: this
+    type(fst_record), intent(inout) :: record !< Information of the record found.
+Left unchanged if nothing found

+    integer(C_INT32_T), intent(in), optional :: dateo, datev
+    integer(C_INT32_T), intent(in), optional :: datyp, dasiz, npak, ni, nj, nk integer(C_INT32_T), intent(in), optional :: deet, npas, ip1, ip2, ip3, ig1, ig2, ig3, ig4
+    character(len=2),  intent(in), optional :: typvar
+    character(len=1),  intent(in), optional :: grtyp
+    character(len=4),  intent(in), optional :: nomvar
+    character(len=12), intent(in), optional :: etiket
+    logical, intent(in), optional :: ip1_all, ip2_all, ip3_all !< Whether we want to match any IP encoding
+    type(meta), intent(in), optional :: metadata
+    logical :: found
+end function read

 !> Write the given record into the given standard file !> Return Whether the write was successful